GreatBam/Nextjs_Docker/README.md

 ## Usage

-You can now execute this command to deploy your container :
+You can now execute this command to deploy :

 ```bash
 docker-compose up -d